Mother holding her baby's small head while baby lays on her lap.

 Excessive bleeding can cause a severe drop in blood pressure and may even lead to shock or death if not treated.

-When you then breastfeed after birth, the hormone Oxytocin promotes contractions in your uterus so that the open blood vessels close quicker.
+When you breastfeed after birth, the hormone Oxytocin promotes contractions in your uterus so that the open blood vessels close quickly.
 Some doctors even massage your uterus to give you a synthetic form of this hormone.

 Breastfeeding also lowers the risk of ovarian cancer, premenopausal breast cancer, and even osteoporosis.